 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 If you’re unemployed or recently self-employed and are in need of a loan, you may be wondering whether any lender will consider your application.
 While your options may not be as broad as if you were employed full time, you likely can still find lenders willing to work with you.

 Can I get a loan if I’m unemployed?

-Yes!
+Yes, it’s possible to get a loan while you’re unemployed.
 Some lenders will consider you for a loan when you’re not currently employed, but you’ll need to be earning some form of income or have suitable income-earning assets to repay the loan.
 This could mean receiving welfare payments, being self-employed or receiving a regular deposit into your account from investments.

 Often, lenders will require access to your banking history and financial documents in order to verify that you’ll be able to repay your loan.

-Can you qualify for a short term loan with alternate income?
+Can you qualify for a short-term loan with alternate income?

 |ACE Cash Express||Must show proof of income.|

 |Advance America||Must show proof of income, requirements vary by state.|